canonical/ubuntu.com/templates/legal/data-privacy/partner-portal.md

 - You have a number of important rights under data protection laws free of charge.
 In summary, those include rights to:
 - fair processing of information and transparency over how we use your use personal information;
-- access to your personal information and to certain other supplementary 	information that this Privacy Notice is already designed to address;
+- access to your personal information and to certain other supplementary 	information that this Privacy notice is already designed to address;
 - require us to correct any mistakes in your information which we hold;
 - require the erasure of personal information concerning you in certain 	situations;
 - receive the personal information concerning you which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations;